magenta/magenta/magenta/pipelines/README.md

 ### InvalidDAGException

 Thrown when the DAG dictionary is not well formatted.
-This can be because a `destination: dependency` pair is not `Pipeline: Pipeline` or `Pipeline: {'name_1': Pipeline, ...}`.
-It is also thrown when Input is given as a destination, or Output is given as a dependency.
+This can be because a `destination: dependency` pair is not in the form `Pipeline: Pipeline` or `Pipeline: {'name_1': Pipeline, ...}` (Note that Pipeline or Key objects both are allowed in the dependency).
+It is also thrown when `Input` is given as a destination, or `Output` is given as a dependency.

 ### TypeMismatchException